 Whether to work with a wealth management firm or not is a significant decision.
 Some individuals may feel comfortable making their own financial decisions no matter how large the portfolio.
 Some others look for outside expertise in specific areas.
 Some want a dedicated wealth manager to handle all aspects of their finances.
-Pillar Wealth Management is one such firm that looks at all financial aspects of individuals and families with $5 million to $500 million in investible liquid assets.
+Pillar Wealth Management is one such firm that looks at individuals and families’ financial aspects with $5 million to $500 million in investible liquid assets.

-In our experience, the higher the wealth, the greater the customization required and the more complex are the decisions.
+In our experience, the higher the wealth, the greater the customization required and the more complex the decisions are.
 If you are researching wealth management and are looking for top advisors, then the following guide is perfect for you.
-We will start off by discussing the PNC Wealth Management background.
-We will then look at what types of clients does PNC Wealth Management accept and also how wealth management firms have certain requirements.
+We will start by discussing the PNC Wealth Management background.
+We will then look at what types of clients PNC Wealth Management accepts and how wealth management firms have certain requirements.
 We will then explore the important topic of investment philosophy (including PNC Wealth Management investment philosophy).
 We will close with a peek into the services offered by PNC Wealth Management.

 PNC Wealth Management Background

 The background of a wealth management firm is important.
-It gives you an idea of the experience of the firm, the kind of clients it serves, how it has evolved, and what its wealth management philosophy is.
+It gives you an idea of the firm’s experience, the kind of clients it serves, how it has evolved, and what its wealth management philosophy is.
 A firm that has multiple offices in multiple countries and a high employee count is likely a large firm.
-The scale may, perhaps, not provide a family feel if that is what you are looking for in a wealth management firm.
+Perhaps, the scale may not provide a family feel if that is what you are looking for in a wealth management firm.
 On the other hand, a small niche firm will provide personalized service but may not be able to offer you private banking services that large institutions with banking operations can.
 If you want to know more about the attributes that are common among top wealth management firms, then read this book called The Ultimate Guide to Choosing the Best Financial Advisor: For Investors With $5 Million to $500 Million in Liquid Assets.